 Most importantly, a zero-trust approach to security helps organizations closely monitor and analyze endpoints and detect threats by tracking devices and user behavior.

-Along with that, as AI and cloud processing continue to grow rapidly, implementing a zero-trust security model can help organizations prevent malicious processes, stop lateral movement attacks, block malicious applications, and a lot more.
+As AI and cloud processing continue to grow rapidly, implementing a zero-trust security model can help organizations prevent malicious processes, stop lateral movement attacks, block malicious applications, and much more.

 Antimalware software is one of the most crucial elements of a robust endpoint security infrastructure.